-The PandA model is a pre-built planning and analysis solution that uses PowerExcel, from PARIS Technologies, as its front end.
+Technologies, as its front-end.
 PowerExcel is a simple Add-in to your everyday spreadsheet that brings you freedom from errors and over-burdened Excel files, connecting you to an existing collaboration model-in this case, the PandA model-in the cloud.

-The PandA model features the "dimensionality" that characterizes most companies, and so it allows for the kind of planning, analytics and reporting that users engage in to propel their companies towards greater success, by understanding performance and envisioning future scenarios.
-As you will learn, the PandA model will reveal the benefits of using such and model; as well, the PandA model can be customized to more precisely reflect the way your company operates.
+The PandA model features the "dimensionality" that characterizes most companies (Account, Year, Month, Department, Version, etc.).
+As such, it enables kind of planning, analytics and reporting that users engage in to propel their companies towards greater success by understanding performance and envisioning future scenarios.
+As you will learn, the PandA model will reveal the benefits of using PowerExcel; as well, the PandA model can be customized to more precisely reflect the way your company operates.

-Please Note: The PandA model will work for all the following steps describe-that said, the data that you see in the spreadsheets (and even the "meta data," e.g. Dimension Members)-may differ.
-This is owing to the fact that your model may have been utilized for learning/training exercises, or because other data changes/improvements were made to the model over time.
+Please Note: The PandA model will work for all the following steps described-that said, the data that you see in the spreadsheets (and even the "meta data", e.g., Dimension Members)-may differ.
+This is because your model may have been utilized for learning/training exercises, or because other data changes/improvements were made to the model over time.